Planning to visit Ireland?

 44. Get a toy at Wooden Heart in Galway – Co.
 Galway

-This unique store is a family run business on Quay Street in Galway that has been supplying ethical, safe and high-quality wooden toys and unique gifts for over thirty years.
+This unique store is a family run a business on Quay Street in Galway that has been supplying ethical, safe and high-quality wooden toys and unique gifts for over thirty years.

 Sourcing toys from over a hundred suppliers worldwide, many of our suppliers are family-run businesses who deliver the highest quality and standards goods.